The 2018 Staff Application is now available. Please read the information below before clicking on the link at the bottom of the page.

 Making a Difference at Culver

 Feedback from staff tells us that counselors gain as much from the Culver summer experience as the campers themselves.
-Some of the reasons given for working at Culver range from the opportunity to be outdoors in a beautiful environment, to establishing lasting friendships, to the making of decisions that affect the welfare of others, to preparation for teaching and parenthood.
+Some of the reasons given for working at Culver range from the opportunity to be outdoors in a beautiful environment, to establishing lasting friendships, to the making of decisions that affect the welfare of others, to prepare for teaching and parenthood.
 Perhaps the most satisfying is a feeling of fulfillment and accomplishment that comes with completing a challenging task and from making a positive impact helping children learn and develop.

-In closing, it should again be emphasized that a Culver summer job is one of hard work, commitment and challenge, but one that can be extremely rewarding.
+In closing, it should again be emphasized that a Culver summer job is one of hard work, commitment, and challenge, but one that can be extremely rewarding.
 It is well documented that success and good fortune will not come in the same manner for all counselors and instructors.
 The idea that "you can make a difference" has long been a Culver objective and the attitudes and energy that you use in making a positive difference will have a direct effect on the benefits you personally gain.
 It is our hope that after reading this material you will understand what we feel are the benefits of working in Culver's Summer Schools & Camps, as well as the commitment and dedication that is needed.

 Directions to Culver Summer Schools & Camps